About Us

 The purpose of this policy is to provide overall guidance to the staff and volunteers of Security Public Library concerning volunteer efforts.
 The volunteer program at the Security Public Library provides an opportunity for community residents to assist their library by donating their time and support.

 A library volunteer is a person who, without wages, performs tasks on behalf of the library.
 Volunteers are not considered employees of the library and do not replace staff.
 Prospective volunteers must complete an application form and be interviewed by the Head of Technical Services and/or the Director.
-Library volunteers must be over 18 years old unless otherwise approved by the library Director.
+Library volunteers must be over 18 years old unless otherwise approved by the library management.
 Volunteers will not be eligible for health insurance benefits or worker’s compensation.

 Volunteers agree that library staff can make changes to volunteer’s assignments at any time.
 Volunteers may be dismissed at any time.
 In addition, volunteers may stop being a library volunteer at any time.
 Work schedules will be arranged between supervisor and volunteer.